MattStammers/IBD_Cohort_Size_Estimation_IC-IBD_Study_Part_1/README.md

 Realistically, only very determined people are going to do this but that is the point of putting the code out - to maximise transparency.

+### Model

+The final model is offered up open source.
+No guarantees are given that it will be of any use at all because the input datastreams are very difficult to fit but it is avialable as a pickle file if people want it.

+Full disclaimer: this model is not a medical device and comes with no CE mark or any guarantees whatsoever.
+Use at your own risk.

 ### Licence

 This project and the associated modls are Attribution-NonCommercial 4.0 International Licensed.
 The copyright holder is Matt Stammers and University Hospital Southampton NHS Foundation Trust.